How to simulate quantum measurement without computing marginals: Simulation of quantum circuits

 Let $f(n,d)$ be the cost of computing an amplitude of an $n$-qubit circuit with depth $d$ using some strong simulation method, such as tensor network contraction~\cite{markov2008simulating}.
 We would expect a marginal probability such as $\langle 0^n| U^{\dagger} (|y\rangle \langle y|\otimes I )U |0^n\rangle$ to have a cost comparable to $f(n,2d)$, since in general our best upper bound on the depth of the operator appearing in the expectation value is $2d+1$.
 Thus we expect the gate-by-gate algorithm to have a significant advantage over the qubit-by-qubit algorithm whenever $f(n,2d)/f(n,d)$ is large.
 It may be helpful to consider two extreme cases.
 If we use the Schr\"{o}dinger simulation method which stores the entire $n$-qubit state in memory as a complex vector of length $2^n$ and then applies gates using sparse matrix-vector multiplication, then we have $f(n,d)=O(nd2^n)$ and the advantage is only a constant factor.
 On the other hand, if we use a simple method that only requires $\mathrm{poly}(n,d)$ memory---the Feynman sum-over-paths technique---then $f(n,d)$ scales exponentially in $d$ and the advantage is substantial.
 The best polynomial-space algorithm we are aware of has a runtime scaling as $f(n,d)=O(n\cdot (2d)^{n+1})$ \cite{aaronson2016complexity} and in this case the advantage of the gate-by-gate method is exponential in $n$.
 From these examples we expect the gate-by-gate algorithm to be advantageous in memory-limited classical simulations where the entire state-vector cannot be loaded into classical memory.

 In practice, tensor-network simulators may use heuristic algorithms to optimize their space and memory usage.
 To test whether or not our method can provide an advantage when using such methods, we used CoTenGra \cite{gray2021hyper} to optimize and estimate the tensor-network contraction costs of sampling once from the output distribution of a $49$-qubit-depth-$16$ 2D quantum circuit using both algorithms.
 To impose memory constraints, we used CoTenGra's slicing feature to restrict the maximum size of intermediate tensors.
 From TABLE \ref{Table:cotengra}, we observe that the gate-by-gate algorithm incurs significantly less slicing overheads, agreeing with the intuitive arguments.
-It is important to note that the contraction costs are estimated without actually performing the contractions, and the estimated costs differ between runs due to the internal randomness in CoTenGra's optimization algorithms.
+It is important to note that the contraction costs are estimated without actually performing the contractions.
 For more details, see the Supplementary Material.